rails/rails/guides/source/asset_pipeline.md

 ## Advanced Asset Management

-Over the years, there have been multiple default approaches for handling assets.
-As the web evolved, we began to see more JavaScript-heavy applications.
-In The Rails Doctrine we believe that [The Menu Is Omakase](https://rubyonrails.org/doctrine#omakase) so we focused on the default setup within Propshaft.
+Over the years, there have been multiple default approaches for handling assets, and as the web evolved, we began to see more JavaScript-heavy applications.
+In The Rails Doctrine we believe that [The Menu Is Omakase](https://rubyonrails.org/doctrine#omakase), so Propshaft focuses on delivering a production-ready setup with modern browsers by default.

 There is no one-size-fits-all solution for the various JavaScript and CSS frameworks and extensions available.
 However, there are other bundling libraries